Cops and robbers on directed and undirected abelian Cayley graphs: Upper bound for undirected abelian Cayley graphs

-In the proof of Theorem \ref{thmFrankl}, each element accounts for two elements of $T$.
-We now show that in general, a single element can account for many more than two elements of $T$.
-In the next lemmas, we will use a fixed constant $c > 0$.
-We will assign a value to $c$ later.
+In fact, by defining boundary values more carefully, it is possible to obtain the exact result of Theorem \ref{thmFrankl} from Lemma \ref{mainlemma}.
+More precisely, if we add the inductive base cases for Frankl's proof from from \cite{FranklCayley} as boundary values in the undirected case, then we may use Lemma \ref{mainlemma} to give the exact same result as Theorem \ref{thmFrankl}.
+However, this modification requires that boundary values be defined separately for the directed and undirected cases, and it adds to the already existing technicalities, so we opt for a simpler presentation with a slightly worse additive constant.

-\begin{lem} Let $(G,S,T)$ be defined as usual and not be an undirected boundary value.
-Then there exists an element $k$ of $S\cup\{0_G\}$ accounting for at least
+In the proof of Theorem \ref{thmFrankl}, we let a single element of $G$ account for at most two elements of $T$.
+As discussed earlier, we will see that in general, a single element can account for many more than two elements of $T$.
+This will allow us to use a similar strategy to find an improved upper bound for the cop number of an abelian Cayley graph.